A1meida/IMGConverter/README.md

-Im lazy af but as the name says this is an Image Converter which converts images to image formats like .png
+As the name says this is an Image Converter which converts images to image formats like .png
 .jpg/jpeg
 .pdf